schuchert/wikispaces/pages/FitNesse.Tutorials.0.md

 	html page factory: fitnesse.html.HtmlPageFactory
 	page version expiration set to 14 days.
 ```
-* Verify you see a friendly FitNesse web page when you open [[http://localhost:8080/|your browser here]] (I built this from source and it might be different from what you see when you start FitNesse, but it should be close - you won't see the tree on the left until sometime in 4/2009)
+* Verify you see a friendly FitNesse web page when you open [your browser here](http://localhost:8080/) (I built this from source and it might be different from what you see when you start FitNesse, but it should be close - you won't see the tree on the left until sometime in 4/2009)
 [[image:FitNesseStartScreen.gif]]

 # Configure FitNesse for Slim